alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tutorials/Knowledge/DocProcessor.md

 ```
 Users need to mainly override the _process_docs function in their custom DocProcessor to implement the specific logic for processing Document.

-After writing the corresponding code, you can refer to the following YAML configuration to register your DocProcessor as an aU component:
+After writing the corresponding code, you can refer to the following YAML configuration to register your DocProcessor as an agentUniverse component:
 ```yaml
 name: 'dashscope_reranker'
 description: 'reranker use dashscope api'